felixroz/faker-api-study-case/README.md

 - data request

 The file 'fake_api_workflow.py' is our main application that connects all these operations.
+To see more details about the parameters please see the documentation in the file.

 # Essential Parameters
 You might want to change the number of rows that you want to request from the faker-api.
-To do this, all you have to do is change the value of the variable 'desired_number_of_rows'
+To do this, all you have to do is change the value of the variable 'desired_number_of_rows' inside the file 'fake_api_workflow.py'.
+The default value is 10000

 # How to run this application using Docker
 Make sure you have installed: